TotalCross/totalcross/README.md

 TotalCross is tools to make easy and fast GUI creation:

 * KnowCode:  A computer vision project to help developers to build their screen faster based on image made by design using a library to allow run android XML UI + TotalCross SDK on Linux Arm, iOS, Android and more;
-* TotalCross SDK (or just TotalCross): Is an open source and free GUI Creator for embedded systems and a framework for developing cross-platform applications for android, iOS, wince, windows and desktop, Linux desktop and Linux arm using Kotlin or Java or any Java Based language.
+* TotalCross SDK (or just TotalCross): Is an open source and free GUI Creator for embedded systems and a framework for developing cross-platform applications for Android, iOS, WinCE, Windows and desktop, Linux desktop and Linux ARM using Kotlin or Java or any Java Based language.

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2FTotalCross%2Ftotalcross.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2FTotalCross%2Ftotalcross?ref=badge_shield)